What is Garbage?

 Any organic matter, which can be decomposed into a simpler substance with the help of microbes is called as the biodegradable wastes.
 They are eco –friendly and includes all the organic wastes from plants sources, agricultural wastes, etc.

-The wastes that cannot be decomposed and creates pollution in our environment are termed as the non-biodegradable wastes.
+The wastes that cannot be decomposed and create pollution in our environment are termed as the non-biodegradable wastes.
 These wastes can be recycled and include plastics, paints, metals, glasses, etc.

 How is Garbage recycled?